What Is Buerger’s Disease?

 Some experts think that certain chemicals in tobacco might irritate your blood vessels, and that’s what makes them swell.
-Others think it may be an autoimmune response.
-This means tobacco triggers your immune system to attack your blood vessels like they’re bad germs.
+Others think tobacco triggers your immune system to attack your blood vessels like they’re bad germs.

 Usually, the first sign of Buerger’s disease is pain in your hands or feet that spreads to your arms and legs.
-It can be intense, and you can get it whether you’re active or at rest.
-You also might notice the pain is worse when you’re cold or under stress.
+It may be severe.
+You can get it when you’re active (called claudication) or resting.
+It can be worse when you’re cold or stressed.

-You may also notice changes in your hands and feet.
+You might also notice changes in your hands and feet.
 They may:

 - Feel cold, numb, or tingly